tkella47/BioChem_DiffDock/README.md

 Click File: Open: \
 		Browse : Open 2hyy.pdb

-In the bottom right hand corner, you can split the screen to see the difference between the structures
+In the bottom right hand corner, you can split the screen to see the difference between the docked ligands